Version: 1.3

 Counters are a feature of Alpha signs.
 Betabrite signs do not support counters.
 A counter is a value stored inside the sign that can be incremented automatically once every minute, hour, or day.
 When a counter reaches its target value, it can trigger the display of a TEXT file.
 The value of the counter can be displayed in a text message.
 See counterValue.

-element allows you to configure
+The counterConfig element allows you to configure

 the sign's built-in counters.
 It contains one or

-child elements.
+more counter child elements.
 Each of these

 configures a specific counter.
 Alpha signs have 5 counters,